 For many years the federal government has dodged responsibility for hundreds of thousands of individuals who have suffered from exposure to toxic water at Camp Lejeune, North Carolina.
 While it may be 4 decades since the exposure to contaminated water has ended, the effects of that exposure are still felt to this day.
 Countless numbers of service members, their families, and other civilians have suffered tragic, and avoidable health illnesses and death.
 But finally with the Camp Lejeune Justice Act of 2022, as part of the Honoring Our PACT ACT, those individuals, and their families will soon be able to seek the long-overdue justice they deserve.

-Compensation May Soon Be Available to Victims of Camp Lejeune
+Compensation Is Now Available to Victims of Camp Lejeune

-Our attorneys at DeMent, Askew & Johnson are closely monitoring the progress of the CLJA in Congress and are ready to act once it is enacted.
-It has been passed by both the House and Senate.
-It is awaiting President Biden’s signature.
-The President has said he is going to sign it.
+In August, President Biden signed the PACT Act into Law, financing compensation for the Camp Lejeune Justice Act.
 If you believe that you may have a claim for exposure to the contaminated water at Camp Lejeune, North Carolina, and you or a loved one has been diagnosed with one of the associated cancers or other diseases or has passed away as a result of tainted water, contact us today for a free, no-obligation consultation at 919-981-9914.